ProtractorNinja/pixyll/_posts/2015-03-03-birth-of-a-blog.md

 In particular, I made *this* blog because I wanted to make a site that catered to my hacking habits.
 Wordpress?
 Please.
 The site is hosted on a small [DigitalOcean][do] VPS (thanks to credit from [GitHub's Student Pack][student]), statically powered by [Jekyll][jekyll].

 Thanks to Jekyll, I can compose all of my pages and posts in Vim[^2] as Markdown files, and when I'm ready to deploy an update, I just `git push` my blog's repo up to the VPS.
-There's a [post-receive hook][hook] there that tells Jekyll to chop, shred, bake and broil my assortment of posts, settings, and templates into the digital delicacy you see here.
-Apache serves it up, and we're ready to go.
+There's a [post-receive hook][hook] there that tells Jekyll to chop, shred, bake and broil my assortment of posts, settings, and templates into the digital delicacy you see here. <del>Apache</del> Nginx serves it up, and we're ready to go.
 I even found a Jekyll `fortune` [plugin][fortune], for a build-dependent error on the [404 page][404].

 Even though I'm not hosting the site with [Pages][pages], I'm using a [GitHub repo][mirror] as a backup mirror just in case everything goes south.
 Everything's open source; go check it out!
 The result wouldn't be so *delectable* if not for [John Otander][john]'s awesome [Pixyll][pixyll] theme for Jekyll.
 Thanks for being cool, John.